Key takeaways

 Three important financial statements provide a complete view of the health of your business:

 - Income statement (profit and loss): Displays revenue, expenses and profit for a period of time.
-Use it to know profitability, trends.
+Use it to know profitability and trends.

 - Balance sheet: A view of assets, liabilities and equity at a specific date.
 It reveals liquidity and solvency.